 The old saying on the web is content is king, which simply means you need high-quality content for your website.
 Many site owners hire freelance writers to produce such material.
 This strategy raises a simple question.
-Do you need a contract when hiring a freelance writer?
+Do you need a freelance writer contract when hiring a content producer?

 The web has dramatically changed the way a large number of professions function in the modern economy.
 Freelance writing is one of those professions.
 The days of hiring writers through expensive middlemen such as public relations firms are over.